Home » Our School » Exam results and performance data » Exam Information

 Invigilators are in the examination rooms to supervise the conduct of the examination.
 They will distribute and collect the examination papers, tell candidates when to start and finish the examination, hand out extra paper if required and deal with any problems that occur, for example if a candidate feels ill.

-A copy of the ‘Information for Candidates’, which is issued by JCQ on behalf of the awarding bodies, is printed at the back of this booklet.
+A copy of the ‘Information for Candidates’, which is issued by JCQ on behalf of the awarding bodies, is linked at the bottom of this page, and on our exam information home page.
 All candidates must read this carefully and note that to break any of the examination rules or regulations could lead to disqualification from all subjects.

 The school must report any breach of regulations to the awarding body.